top of page

 NAMM is usually Thursday through Sunday but this year the final day was Saturday.
 What that did is it kinda made everything be pushed up a day.
 The nights of live music at both the Marriott and Hilton lobbies happened on Thursday and Friday nights and by Saturday night the stages were dismantled and the lobbies were uncharacteristically quiet.

-This year I got to witness and capture Stevie Wonder trying out a new keyboards.
 It was about fifteen minutes of what I can only term as a vibe of 'godliness'.
 Stevie Wonder has been at every NAMM I've attended.
 One can always see Stevie coming because he travels with an entourage surrounding him.
 Add to his personal security all the people following him to get a glimpse of the musical genius and Stevie can always be noticed when he appears in the halls at NAMM.
 Last year he was at the Roland booth trying out a drum kit.
 This year I saw him mostly at the keyboard booths.
 He attended both Friday and Saturday.
 On Friday I was permitted by his security to stand next to him at the keyboard to capture him thru my lens.
 Saturday was even crazier than the Friday entourage and after a few minutes I opted out of the chaotic Stevie Wonder cluster fuck.

 Roaming the aisles this year I noticed there were more young kids playing the drums than I had ever seen at previous shows.
 Also some of the biggest vendors were absent.
 I didn't see Fender, Gibson or Orange.
 Perhaps they'll be back in January.
 Also there are several NAMM friends I see every year from Australia and the UK that also didn't come in because they were expecting the turnout to be much lower than normal.
 So I made lots of new friends this year.
 NAMM even has its very own twelve step meeting on campus.
 As you can imagine life in the music biz can be a challenge for recovering addicts, so these meetings can provide a real sense of comfort to those who may be needing a meeting.
 The NAMM show has it all!